Fangzhou72/data_tech_project/README.md

 3. Run the server.py file with json file
-Enter the following line to open the file: python server.py <your_jsonfile >
+Enter the following line to open the file: python server.py --filename <your_jsonfile>

 For example:
-python server.py test.json
+python server.py --filename test.json

-By doing so, the python file will copy the content in json file to tweets.txt.
+By doing so, the python file will read the content in json file and write on tweets.txt.

 Part B